Hyaenodonta: Extinction

-In North America, Serio and colleagues found that North American “creodonts” had a significant degree of morphological differentiation until the middle Eocene, around this time disparity among carnivorans increasing around the same time.
-The authors argue that carnivoran disparity negatively impacted the disparity of creodonts, suggesting carnivorans may have outcompeted hyaenodonts.
 Within Africa, experts had hypothesized that hyaenodonts suffered from competitive displacement, as the invading carnivorans forced hyainailourids to tend towards carnivory.
-In support of this hypothesis, some of the smallest Miocene hyainailourids such as Isohyaenodon and Mlanyama showed adaptations towards hypercarnivory compared to older, mesocarnivorous hyaenodonts such as Boualitomus and Pakakali.
-Borths and Stevens, in their 2019 paper, argued that cooperative carnivorans had larger and more complex brains, suggesting this enabled them to steal carcasses from large, solitary hyainailourines.
-In Europe, the decline of the proviverrines coincided with the arrival of new competitors via carnivorans, hyaenodontines, and hyainailourines.
+This was due to some of the smallest Miocene hyainailourids, Isohyaenodon and Mlanyama, showing adaptations towards hypercarnivory compared to older, mesocarnivorous hyaenodonts such as Boualitomus and Pakakali.
+Borths and Stevens (2019) argued that pack hunting carnivorans had larger and more complex brains, suggesting this enabled them to steal carcasses from large, solitary hyainailourines.

+The decline of hyaenodonts in the late Eocene to early Oligocene extinction of hyaenodonts, such as proviverrines and Pterodon, was thought to have been the result of Grande Coupure, a faunal turnover that was contemporary with the global Eocene-Oligocene extinction event.
+The Eocene-Oligocene extinction event correlates with abrupt shift towards a icehouse world, which stems from the expansion of the Antarctic ice sheets and saw sea level decline by 70 m.
+Grande Coupure saw an extinction rate of 60% of western European mammalian lineages, which were replaced by Asian faunal immigrants.
+This included the arrival of carnivorans from Asia such as later amphicyonids, amphicynodontids, nimravids, and ursids which deprised into Western Europe via new land connection with Asia following the receding of the Turgai Strait.
+Lange-Badré (1979) suggested the decline of the proviverrines coincided with the arrival of carnivorans, hyaenodontines, and hyainailourines.
+Within the same paper, they hypothesized that Pterodon went extinct due to the climatic cooling and competition from the arriving carnivorans.

-However, this hypothesis has been contested by experts.
+However, competitive replacement has been contested by many experts.
 Among large hyainailourids, the discovery of Simbakubwa suggests the evolution of large hyainailourines was thought to have been changes in the herbivore fauna instead of competition with carnivorans.
 Additionally, studies have found brain size have little to no correlation with sociality in carnivorans, with the relative size of the anterior brain having a larger correlation to sociality than overall brain size.
+Experts also argued due to the absence of canids (who dispersed into Africa by the latest Miocene), pack hunting would be difficult to assess among carnivorans in early Miocene Africa.
+Furthermore, vegetation in the early Miocene was generally more closed, preventing pack hunting and shorter, high speed chases from being effective.
 Morales and colleagues argued the decline of hyainailourids was due to the increase in aridity, as they were more adapted for forested environments as opposed to savannas, steppes, or deserts.
-The earlier decline of hyainailourids likely because of the decline of their preferred prey such as anthropoids and hystricognaths.
-Their decline was likely caused by the uplifting of the Ethiopian plateau, volcanic super eruptions in Ethiopia, the outpouring of flood basalts of Arabian Large Igneous Province, and opening of the Red Sea and Gulf of Aden.
+The decline of Afro-Arabian hyaenodonts from the late Eocene to early Oligocene was due to the decline of their preferred prey such as anthropoids and hystricognaths.
+Their decline was also linked to the uplifting of the Ethiopian plateau, volcanism from the Afro-Arabian Large Igneous Province, and the opening of the Red Sea and Gulf of Aden.